embroidery-space/xsp-specs/ursa/oxs.md

 Holds `stitch` elements.

-If the `fullstitches` tag is missing or empty, this means that the pattern does not contain stitches.
+If the `fullstitches` tag is missing or empty, this means that the pattern does not contain full stitches.

 #### `stitch`